Motorcycle Accidents Can Cost Thousands.

 5) Remember your “righty-tighty, lefty-loosey.”
 Turn the triple tree entirely in the proper direction (all the way to the right when facing the bike from the front).
 That way as you attempt to turn the head bearing nut, the triple tree doesn’t turn first.

 6) Make sure you wear protective gloves.
 You might slip and you don’t want to smack and cut your knuckles.

 7) Make sure that the notch on the wrench is seated firmly in a tab before starting.
 The key is to get the flat edge of the wrench, both flush and flat against one of the flat edges of a tab and then tighten the adjuster.
 This will help avoid the wrench slipping or jumping a corner, rounding off a tab edge.

 8) Finally, you can try a little bit of heat if all else fails.
 Basic physics says that things expand when warm and contract when cold.
 I took my Wagner heat gun and directed it (as much as I could) just at the nut.
 In theory, this should cause the nut to expand a little relative to the triple tree stem.
 In addition, the heat could potentially help loosen any rust within the threads or threadlock that a prior mechanic may have used.

 In the end, I was victorious over the head bearing nut.
 It was a good thing too, because I only had a couple decent tabs left to work with.
 Of course, my careful planning resulted in the material for a decent blog post, so I am definitely not complaining.

 Didn’t find what you needed in this particular post?
 Check out the HappyWrench Motorcycle Repair Link Database.
 It is a one-stop shop for all your DIY motorcycle repair information needs.

-If you enjoyed this post, please like on Facebook, tweet on Twitter, or +1 on Google+.
-I work hard on these posts and how many people do you know that can write almost 1,000 words on a single fasterner? 🙂
+I work hard on these posts and how many people do you know that can write almost 1,000 words on a single fastener? 🙂